Respo/cljs.respo-mvc.org/src/guide/dom-elements.md

        style="line-height:2;width:100%;">
 ```

-Some of the frequently used elements are already defined in `respo.alias`:
+Some of the frequently used elements are defined in `respo.alias`:

 ```clojure
 a